 1.6.
 State transfer

-State transfer is an administrative operation that synchronizes data between sites.
+State transfer is an administrative operation that synchronizes data between clusters.

 For example, LON goes offline and NYC starts handling client requests.
 When you bring LON back online, the Infinispan cluster in LON does not have the same data as the cluster in NYC.